 - During the film Oh, God!, God recruits a supermarket manager, Jerry Landers, on a mission to send a special message to the world.

-- The Ten Commandments: A film about the Exodus chapter of the Old Testament, where Moses is sent by God to free the Israelites from slavery in Egypt.
+- The Ten Commandments (1956) is about the Exodus chapter of the Old Testament, in which Moses is sent by God to free the Israelites from slavery in Egypt.
 Moses acts as an emissary from God.

 - The Bravelands' Great Parent is this, although others worship her/him as a God in Human Form.
 Becoming the new Parent means becoming the host of an silent, autonomous, omniscient...being that drops randomly into a mortal animal's body, giving the mortal itself no say in the matter.
 Though them, it answers questions and resolves disputes.
 When the host dies, a new one is chosen.

 - The Seelie (Summer) and Unseelie (Winter) Courts have two types of mortal emissaries for different duties.

 - When a course of action requires an external person, the Courts will each select one mortal to act on their behalf, this person being named "Emissary".
 Harry Dresden has the fortune of ending up as the Emissary of Queen Mab, Queen of Air and Darkness, Queen of Winter, and the original Evil Queen, twice over the course of the series to pay off a debt he owes another fae but was bought by Mab.
 (Examples: Summer Knight, Small Favor)